gupta-manya/github-visualizer/README.md

 # GitHub Commit Visualizer

-A beautiful, interactive web application that visualizes GitHub commit activity using HTML, CSS, and JavaScript.
+A  interactive web application that visualizes GitHub commit activity using HTML, CSS, and JavaScript.
 This project fetches data from the GitHub REST API and presents it in various engaging visual formats.

 ## 🌟 Features